rkiddy/OpenCalAccessData/README.md

 A new pk value is added to the beginning of each line in the import file.

 The raw tables have the suffix "_cd" on their names.
-After the data is transferred to the cleaned-up tables, the "cd" tables could be deleted, but this is not being done now.
+After the data is transferred to the cleaned-up tables, the "cd" tables can get dropped later.

 This script will always drop and create the cd table or tables.

-* 02_create_final
+* 02_create

 This script pulls the data from the "cd" table or tables and puts it into properly defined tables.
 See the "tableCols.txt" file for the table column definitions.
 This file is used by many of the scripts.